SilverAndro/Microconfig/README.md

 Everything must be a top level field, public, and be one of those data types

-No, comments arent supported (Idk maybe in the future)
+Comments are supported through the `@Comment` annotation, if you need a linebreak use \n